 Who we are

 Sabio is a contact centre technology specialist.
 We sell technology developed by Sabio as well as by established and reputable, global vendors in conjunction with Sabio’s business consulting, systems integration, training and managed services.

-Sabio has more than 450 employees worldwide and has offices in the UK, France, Spain, Italy, The Netherlands, Malaysia and Singapore, and has a global annual turnover in excess of £85m.
+Sabio has more than 650 employees worldwide and has offices in the UK, France, Spain, The Netherlands, Malaysia, Singapore, South Africa and Morocco, and has a global annual turnover in excess of £100m.

 Our supply chain